eskil4152/chess/README.md

 # Chess

 A real-time multiplayer chess server built with Spring Boot and Java.
-Full-rule chess gameplay over WebSockets, auto-matchmaking by Elo rating, resign and draw-by-agreement, PGN export, persistent game history, and JWT-based authentication — with a complete chess engine written from scratch: move generation, legal move validation, all draw conditions (50-move rule, threefold repetition, insufficient material, stalemate), SAN/PGN conversion, and a minimax evaluator.
+Full-rule chess gameplay over WebSockets, auto-matchmaking by Elo rating with selectable time controls, bot opponents at three difficulty levels, a friends system, resign and draw-by-agreement, PGN export, persistent game history, and JWT-based authentication — with a complete chess engine written from scratch: move generation, legal move validation, all draw conditions (50-move rule, threefold repetition, insufficient material, stalemate), SAN/PGN conversion, and a minimax evaluator.
 No external chess libraries.